 Is Mac mini good for video editing?

-The Mac mini doesn't have a dedicated graphics card and isn't the best choice for heavy video-editing.
+The Mac mini doesn't have a dedicated graphics card.
+While Apple promises big graphical boosts in the 2020 model, we don't yet know if it's a great choice for heavy video-editing.

 Is Mac mini good for gaming?